 - The nominees receiving a plurality of the votes cast at the meeting will be elected as directors.
 Withheld votes and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal. - The compensation of our Named Executive Officers will be approved, on an advisory basis, if the votes cast in favor of the proposal exceed the votes cast against the proposal.
 Abstentions and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal.
 Because your vote is advisory, it will not be binding on the Company, our Board of Directors or our Compensation Committee.
-However, the Board of Directors and the Compensation Committee will consider the outcome of the vote when making future compensation decisions for our executive officers. - Our 2012 Stock Incentive Plan will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
-Abstentions and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal. - The amendment of our Employee Stock Purchase Plan to increase the number of shares authorized for issuance will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
-Abstentions and broker non-votes, if any, are not treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal. - The ratification of the appointment of Ernst & Young LLP will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
+However, the Board of Directors and the Compensation Committee will consider the outcome of the vote when making future compensation decisions for our executive officers. - The ratification of the appointment of Ernst & Young LLP will be approved if the votes cast in favor of the proposal exceed the votes cast against the proposal.
 Abstentions will not be treated as votes cast, and therefore will have no effect on the outcome of the vote on this proposal.
 If your shares are held in street name and you do not provide voting instructions to your broker, bank or other nominee, your broker, bank or other nominee has discretionary authority to vote your shares with respect to the proposal.